CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

     In other words, the text ended up showing on your screen.

 Well, that’s all this exercise does :relieved:.
-Once it has output the information to the screen, Docker will exit, closing the container.
+Once it has output the information to the screen, Docker will automatically exit, closing the container.

 ## Exercise 2 Sharing data with a Docker container

 To work with our own data in the container, we share a folder containing our data with the container.

 2.1.
-Follow the steps in the [Download some toy data](2018-summer-workshop-preparation#download-some-toy-data) section to get the Abui toy corpus if you don't already have it.
+Follow the steps in the [Download some toy data](2018-summer-workshop-preparation#download-some-toy-data) notes to get the Abui toy corpus if you don't already have it.
 Put the *abui_toy_corpus* folder on your *Desktop*.

 2.2.
 Open a terminal window and change into the Abui data directory on your desktop.